radovans/exchange-rates/ABOUT.md

 - User can update only selected fields (PATCH method).
 - Flyway for database migrations.
 - Logging into json.
 Separate log file for errors.
+- Each log contains traceId and requestId for tracking requests.
+- Integration calls are logged with request and response.
 - Swagger documentation for API endpoints.

 ## API documentation